tcheletc/Book-Management-API/README.md

 GET /api/books?page=1&pageSize=0
 ```

+## Validation Rules

+- All fields are required: Title, Author, PublicationDate, Price
+- PublicationDate:
+	- Cannot be the default date
+	- Cannot be in the future
+- Case-insensitive search by title or author
+- Sorting: books are sorted first by author, then by title

 ## Assumptions

-- All books must contain a title, author, publication date, and price
-- A future publication date for a book is prohibited
-- The books are sorted by author name and then by book title
+- The app assumes valid input for creating and updating books
+- Invalid input returns proper 400 BadRequest responses
-- Search is case insensitive
+- The database is initially empty

 ## Development Decisions

 - SQLite is used for simplicity and portability
 - Controllers used instead of Minimal API
 - Swagger is enabled by default
+- Created a custom validation attribute for PublicationDate
+- Layered architecture: Controllers → Services → DbContext

 ## Future Improvements

 - Add authentication/authorization (e.g. JWT)
-- Add sorting and filtering by additional fields
+- Add full filtering and sorting support
-- Add unit and integration tests
+- Add full integration tests
-- Support SQL Server
 - Add Docker support

 ## Migrations